 For many applicants, choosing a medical school is similar to the process of choosing a college/university.
-Many factors should be considered when choosing medical schools such as residency restrictions, mission of the school, curriculum, GPA & MCAT score, cost, admissions options and location.
-It is important to note that choosing a medical school is an individual process and should not apply to a medical school simply because of pressure from others or because that school has a high ranking.
+Many factors should be considered when choosing medical schools such as state residency restrictions, the mission of the school, curriculum, GPA & MCAT score, cost, admissions options, and location.
+It is important to note that choosing a medical school is an individual process and you should not apply to a medical school simply because of pressure from others or because that school has a high ranking.
 Fit is an important aspect of a successful application to medical school.

 A few factors to consider when applying to a medical school.
 Do you prefer a small or large school?
 Do you like a large or small class?
 What type of financial aid is available?
 What are the costs?
-Is the school connected to a university or is it a free standing institution?
+Is the school connected to a university or is it a free-standing institution?
 Which schools have a learning approach that emphasizes primary care, patient education, prevention, and preparation for community practice?
 What schools have a teaching approach that will work well for you?
-A medical school will consider whether or not your interests and experiences match those of the medical school’s mission, philosophy or research/academic opportunities.
+A medical school will consider whether or not your interests and experiences match those of the medical school’s mission, philosophy, or research/academic opportunities.

 Private Medical Schools: It will not matter whether or not you are a resident of the state where the medical school is located because there is no in-state or out-of-state tuition rates (everyone pays the same tuition).
-Private medical schools are typically the options available for those who are international students since most public medical schools will not consider applications from applicants who are neither an American citizen or posses a permanent visa.
+Private medical schools are typically the options available for those who are international students since most public medical schools will not consider applications from applicants who are neither an American citizen nor possess a permanent visa.

 Note: For those who are planning to apply to medical schools in the state of Texas, you will need to apply via the Texas Medical & Dental Schools Application Service (TMDSAS).
 Additionally, you will need to be a resident of the state of Texas to apply to any Texas medical school except for Baylor College of Medicine who does not participate in TMDSAS.